Starbucks, Amazon open grab-and-go store in New York

 Last year, the company announced it was accelerating a plan to close 400 underperforming stores and replace them with smaller pickup locations or stores focused on curbside or drive-thru service.

-Even before the pandemic, Starbucks said 80% of its U.S. customer transactions were on-the-go orders.
+Even before the pandemic, Starbucks said 80 per cent of its U.S. customer transactions were on-the-go orders.

 Amazon, meanwhile, has been expanding its physical presence.